BladeRunnerJS/brjs-site/_posts/2014-09-05-using-angularjs-with-bladerunnerjs.md

 $ ./brjs create-app brjstodo
 ```

-For now, applications need to reside within a `brjs-apps` folder within the `BladeRunnerJS` directory.
 The above command will create an application called `brjstodo` within the `brjs-apps` directory (`BladeRunnerJS/brjs-apps/brjstodo/`).
 That directory will have the following contents:

 ```
 brjs-apps/brjstodo